coecms/WRF/README.md

 # WRF
-WRF ported on NCI machine: Raijin
+WRF ported on NCI machine: Gadi

 Installing
 ==========
-To use on Raijin, run:
+You can install WRF on any filesystem on Gadi: /home, /g/data or /scratch.
+Keep in mind /scratch is purged regularly.
+It isn't a problem if you are using WRF without modifications (easy to reinstall from here) but you would need to save any code modifications on a different filesystem (or Github etc.).
+To use on Gadi, run:
 ```
      git clone -b <VERSION> https://github.com/coecms/WRF.git
 ```